-How to use Forex advisors
+How to use Forex Expert Advisors

 Then, in the directory that opens, go to the Expert folder and paste the downloaded file.
 If the Expert Advisor is based on an indicator, simply drop it into the indicators folder.
 Owners often try to protect their work, so you may find a file ending in .dll along with the Expert Advisor.
 This file is a library, so you also need to copy it and paste it through the data directory, but into a folder called Libraries.
 If you copied all the files, it should appear in the list of Expert Advisors after restarting the Expert Advisor.